 District Chapter Representatives

-Each District is led by a District Chapter Representative (DCR) who plays an active roll in supporting the professional and student chapters within their district.
-They accomplish this by fostering the growth of chapters, mentoring chapter officers, creating connections among chapters and engaging members who live "in between" chapters.
+Each District is led by a District Chapter Representative (DCR) who plays an active roll in supporting the IDSA Professional and Student Chapters within their district.
+They accomplish this by fostering the growth of Chapters, mentoring Chapter Officers, creating connections among Chapters and engaging members who live "in between" Chapters.
 DCRs make up the Districts Committee, chaired by the Chapter Director on IDSA's Board of Directors.